 But, SO COOL.
 Like, one day I will go back and organise a MASSIVE GAME of hide n seek/capture the flag/tag/spying…

-The rest of the time in Dalat we basically spent wandering.
-Around the lake, sampling foods…and maybe the best surprise was this huge, packed night market, full of people, but none of them treating you any different just because of your skin colour!
+and maybe the best surprise was this huge, packed night market, full of people, but none of them treating you any different just because of your skin colour!
 It was a holiday day for the Vietnamese, so I think people were more focused on getting these hoards of local holidaymakers buying their stuff than trying to rip off foreign tourists.

 AND I had a VERY proud moment of Vietnamese Linguistic Advancement (VLA): I asked a lady how much her cute little knitted keyrings were.
 “Ba cái muoi nghin,” the lady told me happily, not questioning either my pronunciation of “Bao nhieu?” (‘How much?’ in Vietnamese) or my ability to understand her reply.
 Which I did understand, after a moment of brainstorming, because it did not sound like any number I knew: “Three (pieces) (for) ten thousand.”
 The happiness I felt from this miniscule comprehension… 🙂 🙂 🙂